dpploy/cortix/README.md

 pip install --upgrade cortix.
 ```

-## Usage
+## Repository install for latest version of Cortix

+Either on a linux OS or Mac OS X, clone the Cortix repository.
 Cortix is a library and it is best used when copied to its own directory, say inside a project directory of your choice, *e.g.*, `/somepath/myproject/cortix/`, or anywhere else in your system, *e.g.*, `/somepath/cortix`.
 Then add either `/somepath/myproject/cortix to $PYTHONPATH` or `/somepath/cortix to $PYTHONPATH`, respectively.
+This is done in the Linux shell through the startup file `.bashrc`.

 Cortix has a directory (`examples/`) that contains examples for input files, and a driver file.
 At the moment these input files are past files used in the development of Cortix.
 A driver file is needed to run Cortix.
 There is an example directory (`examples/console_run/`) with some examples that can be copied to say: `/somepath/driver-test.py or /somepath/myproject/driver-test.py`.
 Alternatively, examples can be started from the `console_run` directory, *i.e.* `droplet_run.py`.
 An input configuration (xml) file is also needed.
 An example is provided in the `examples/input/` directory (cortix-config.xml).
 Cortix will run each module in a separate thread.
 To capture the Cortix screen output of log messages (and other standard output messages), issue the bash command `/driver-cortix.py >& screen.out` under Linux (inspect the output file `screen.out` when the run is finished).
 Extensive logging of runtime information is stored in the `<work_dir>` directory specified in the `cortix-config.xml` input file.